 - All scientific sessions offer the possibility to upload display materials that will be accessible for registered conference attendees during a 2-month period from 31 March to 31 May.
 Whilst uploading of display materials should be done prior to the start of vEGU21, modifications are possible throughout this 2-month period.

-- In addition to display materials (*.pdf, *.ppt/pptx, *.pps/ppsx, *.png, *.html, or *.mp4 file), authors can provide a DOI or URL linking to a presentation they have pre-recorded and submitted to portals like YouTube.
+- In addition to display materials (*.pdf, *.ppt/pptx, *.pps/ppsx, *.png, *.jpg, or *.mp4 hosted on the vEGU21 server, or *.html linked from the vEGU21 website and programme, but hosted on the author's own infrastructure), authors can provide a DOI or URL linking to a presentation they have pre-recorded and submitted to portals like YouTube.
 If *.mp4 files are uploaded, these will be submitted to the vEGU21 Vimeo channel accessible for registered attendees.

 - If authors opt for the open-access Creative Commons Attribution License (CC BY), their display materials become openly accessible to everyone through EGUsphere a month after vEGU21: Gather Online ends.